*Disclaimer: Consult your physician before beginning any workout regimen. This article is not meant to be taken as medical advice.

 Best of all, exercising with your dog is free!
-Gym memberships can run up to $100 for a family, but walking the dog at the beach, around the neighborhood or at the park is a free and fun family activity.
+Gym memberships can run up to $100 for a family, but walking the dog at the beach, around the neighborhood, or at the park is a free—and fun—family activity.

-Here’s to getting fit with Fido in 2015!
+Here’s to getting fit with Fido!

 *Disclaimer: Consult your doctor before beginning any workout regimen.
 Make sure you understand how to correctly perform any exercises before you attempt them to avoid injury.
 This article is for entertainment purposes only and is not meant as medical advice or to replace the advice or your doctor.